-Question #2 – How much monthly income do my loved ones need?
+Question #2 – How much income do my loved ones need?

-John currently brings home a monthly income of $3000.
+John has an annual income of $40,000.
 Since life insurance is income replacement, this is also how much he would like the death benefit to replace.

 Question #3 – How many years do my loved ones need income?